migue-afk/toolshub/rsyncSDBackup/README.md

-Tool for have backup of directory to external unit.
+Tool for have backup of directory/localmachibe to external unit.